Step 1. How much money do you have coming in?

 You may be able to pay some debts by raising a lump sum by selling something, but make sure you don’t sell anything you are still paying for on hire purchase (see step 5 for information about hire purchase agreements).

 If you have children who have an absent parent, you may be able to get maintenance/child support payments from them.
-Contact the Child Support Agency for advice.
+Contact the Child Maintenance Service for advice.

 Step 3.
 Where does the money go?